What Is a Blind Hole?

 Cleaning & Finishing

-• Burr removal ensures clean plating or powder coating
+• Remove burrs to ensure proper plating or powder coating

 Blind Hole Machining – Advanced Techniques for Precision